t-fbd/cdg_api/README.md

 ## Quick Info

-Around **100+** endpoints models available for interacting with the US Congress API, as well as the ability to create custom endpoints using `Endpoints::Manual`.
+Around **100+** endpoints models available for interacting with the US Congress API, as well as the ability to create custom endpoints using `Endpoints::Generic`.

 Around **150+** response models available for parsing API responses, including specific models for bills, members, nominations, treaties, and more.